paxorus/monopoly/README.md

 ## Bugs
 * Player sprites should not be middle-aligned like the houses in left+right squares.
-* Forward tax changes to the UI and make it reloadable
 * Does the server use GlobalState.currentPlayer or can I delete it?
 * Attach all event listeners in JS, instead of setting them on the window and letting HTML find them in the global space.